 In recent years, management literature has been peppered with references to the VUCA world, but the pandemic has brought home the reality of what VUCA really means.
 The volatility of COVID infections, the uncertainty the pandemic brings to families and individuals, the complexity of issues for organisations and the ambiguity that it brings to our sense of what is real, what is normal.

-Now, here we are in January 2021.
-At the best of times, January can be a bleak time of year, when we often question many aspects of our lives and set resolutions to change.
-This year, we have the fatigue and anxiety of living with a pandemic for so long, the pressure of home schooling, the vulnerability of aged relatives, the intensity of media speculation, the constraints on where we can go, the nervous wait for vaccination, and the uncertainty of what’s next.
-That the days are beginning to get longer, and that the vaccine is coming brings us hope, yet 2020 has taught us to expect the unexpected.
+A lot of us have the fatigue and anxiety of living with a pandemic for so long, the pressure of hybrid school options, the vulnerability of aged relatives, the intensity of media speculation, the constraints on where we can go, the nervous wait for vaccination, and the uncertainty of what’s next.
+Days are getting brighter, and with vaccines there is hope, yet 2020 has taught us to expect the unexpected.